 - 1 popsicle stick

 How to make Wool Sheep Stick Puppet

-Start by folding one cotton pad in half and cutting a little slide where you’ll place a tail of your sheep.
+Start by folding one cotton pad in half and cutting a little slide where you’ll place a sheep’s tail.
 Attach a tail to legs and slide tail through the cotton pad like shown on the picture.

-Then glue second cotton pad on top of the popsicle stick.
-Make sure to add enough glue to glue cotton pads together as well.
+Next, glue second cotton pad on top of the popsicle stick.
+Make sure to add enough glue to glue cotton pads together and to glue cotton pad on popsicle stick as well.

 Finish up your wool sheep stick puppet by gluing a piece of black paper cut in sheep’s head shape and couple googly eyes on front part of a puppet!